 Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

-Like Maha Shivaratri, Christmas, or whatever dates your spiritual leaning inspires you to observe, the days when Mercury retrograde begins and ends are essential windows to the cosmos that you want to mark on your calendar.
-Many relationships, business transactions, or another areas of life subject to misperception have been salvaged with the awareness that a retrograde has entered the scene, and things are not always as they seem.
+Like Maha Shivaratri, Christmas, or whatever your spiritual leaning inspires you to observe, the days when Mercury retrograde begins and ends are essential dates that you want to consider marking on your calendar.
+Many a relationship, business deal, and other areas of life subject to misperception have been salvaged with the awareness that a retrograde has entered the scene.
+During this time, things are not always as they seem.

 See also: What is Mercury Retrograde, Anyway?

-Let February be a month of integration.
+Let this be a time of integration.
 You’re still getting your bearings and trying to make sense of all that just happened.
-If you’re feeling a bit of post-traumatic stress, you’re not alone.
-With the recent Aquarius new moon conjunct with Saturn, you’re invited to recommit to your practices if the tidal wave of these retrogrades knocked you off your mat—and if they didn’t, well played.
+If you’re feeling off-center, you’re not alone.

 About our contributor